What is tax?

 People like you also read ...

-*Tax benefits may be available as per prevailing tax laws.
-Tax benefits under the policy are subject to prevailing conditions and provisions of the Income Tax Act, 1961.
-Goods and Services Tax and Cesses, if any, will be charged extra as per applicable rates.
+* Tax benefits may be available as per the prevailing tax laws.
+Tax benefits are subject to prevailing conditions and provisions of the Income Tax Act, 1961.
+Taxes, if any, will be charged extra as per applicable rates.
 The tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details
+Please consult your tax advisor for details.

 COMP/DOC/Oct/2023/410/4270